HEARING ON THE SMALL BUSINESS RUNWAY EXTENSION ACT

 According to Law360, the General Services Administration (“GSA”) awarded Ernst & Young (EY) a $41.75 million deal to validate federal contractors and grant awardees, marking a significant shift away from a decades-long relationship with Dun and Bradstreet and the company’s proprietary DUNS numbers.
 Under the deal, professional services firm EY will provide entity validation services for the federal award process for at least a year, and up to five years in total with options.
 All entities that want to do business with the federal government, or receive grants or similar payments, must be validated through the System for Award Management, or SAM.
 Per Law360, tracking entities has been carried out through DUNS—a proprietary system developed by commercial data and analytics firm Dun and Bradstreet Inc.—since 1978.
 The Law360 article reported that although the GSA’s contract with EY marks a move away from D&B, the new deal will not completely sever the relationship, and the agency noted in its award announcement that “[d]uring the transition to the new provider, the government will receive continued service from Dun & Bradstreet to maintain award reporting and data integrity.”

 According to Law360, the U.S. Supreme Court grappled with when the “government knowledge” statute of limitations should apply in False Claims Act (FCA) cases during oral argument this week.
 The justices and parties reportedly explored the context, clarity, and congressional intent underlying the statute.
 In addition to an overarching, hard 10-year limit for claims, the FCA requires cases to be filed within either six years of the alleged violation or three years after material facts were or should have been known by “the official of the United States charged with responsibility to act in the circumstances,” whichever is later.
 In the case before the Court, Relator Billy Joe Hunt sued Parsons Corp. accusing it of defrauding the Department of Defense on a contract to dispose of excess and abandoned munitions in Iraq but filed suit seven years after the alleged fraud and within three years of alerting FBI agents.
 Mr. Hunt’s suit was initially dismissed as time-barred but was revived by the Eleventh Circuit, which found that the “government knowledge” statute of limitations applies even when the government does not intervene in a case.
-The transcript of the oral argument can be found here, and the Court will issue its decision in the coming months.
+The Court will issue its decision in the coming months.
 The Court typically decides cases before it recesses for the summer at the end of June or beginning of July.